tilek/about-me/career/people_i_loved_working_with.md

 - Olya Irzak
 - Yaroslav Azhnyuk

-8. Outtalent fellows (this is definitely not an exhaustive list of fellows I love or the ones I loved working with)
+8. Outtalent graduates (this is definitely not an exhaustive list of fellows I love or the ones I loved working with)
 - Alex Nahirniak
 - Aliya Rysbek
 - Alsu Bikkulova